Alabama Uncontested Divorce With Minor Children | The Harris Firm LLC

 Information Form

 An Alabama uncontested divorce with minor children is, at its core, the same process as one without children — the same online questionnaire, the same flat-fee structure, the same 30-to-60-day typical timeline, the same statutory 30-day waiting period.
 What changes is what has to be agreed and documented.
-With minor children involved, you and your spouse have to work out custody, visitation, and child support in addition to the property and debt division, and Alabama law requires three additional Rule 32 child support documents (the CS-41, CS-42, and CS-43 forms) plus a five-year address history affidavit on top of the standard divorce paperwork.
-A handful of Alabama counties also require both parents to complete a court-approved parenting class before the divorce can be finalized.
+With minor children involved, you and your spouse have to work out custody, visitation, and child support in addition to property and debt division, and Alabama law requires three additional Rule 32 child support documents (the CS-41, CS-42, and CS-43 forms) plus a five-year address history affidavit on top of the standard divorce paperwork.

-The Flat Attorney Fee for Uncontested Divorces With Minor Children
+The Flat Attorney Fee for Cases With Minor Children

-The flat attorney fee for an uncontested divorce with minor children at The Harris Firm is $890, compared to $690 for a divorce without minor children.
-The $200 difference covers the additional work involved with minor-children cases — preparing the three Rule 32 child support documents (CS-41, CS-42, CS-43), drafting the custody and visitation provisions of the Marital Settlement Agreement, preparing the five-year address history affidavit, and handling any county-specific requirements such as parenting class certificate filing.
+The flat attorney fee for an uncontested divorce with minor children is $890, compared to $690 without minor children.
+The $200 difference covers the additional work — preparing the three Rule 32 child support documents, drafting the custody and visitation provisions of the Settlement Agreement, the five-year address-history affidavit, and any county-specific items like a parenting-class certificate.
+The county filing fee is the same regardless of children and currently runs about $200 to $340.

 | Item | Amount |